DroidsOnRoids/graphhopper-ios/README.md

-git clone --recursive https://github.com/graphhopper/graphhopper-ios.git cd graphhopper-ios make class.list make translate open graphhopper-ios-sample/graphhopper-ios-sample.xcodeproj
+git clone --recursive https://github.com/graphhopper/graphhopper-ios.git cd graphhopper-ios make class.list make optimize    # optionally make translate open graphhopper-ios-sample/graphhopper-ios-sample.xcodeproj
 ```

+Running `make optimize` optionally before `make translate` will use ProGuard to remove dead code from translated sources.
+Project provides 2 config files: `proguard-full.cfg` and `proguard-slim.cfg`. `Full` config will create a binary with all graphhopper classes, where `silm` config will create a binary with just the classes necessary by the project.

 Switch to graphhopper project build
 Switch to graphhoppper-ios-sample -> build (two times, first time usually gives error)